It is not always easy to choose the right database, but getting it worthy may be important for the success of your business in the future.

 Considering what you want to do with your information will characterize your new database system – and tapering the perfect choice for the job.

 Rather than a custom-built solution you can obtain everything you want from a ready to be used software.
 Still you might not have an idea of this until you have set your goals and observed the features you need from your new system.

 Make sure that you compare your money with a reliable solution because COTS systems (commercial off-the-shelf) can be expensive and you will have to survive the existing costs.

 Know your databases

 Usually, Microsoft’s approach is a benchmark for some database systems or smaller companies and working groups as well as for smaller systems.
 By placing the database file (an MDB) on a shared drive all users can access it through Access forms and login reports.

 Since many people will have access to your database server-based systems like SQL Server and Oracle.
 They are the most apt, coordinating huge amounts of data that can be updated and shared at the same time.
 To maintain the database these systems use a dedicated server.
 This makes the whole system faster and provides adequate protection against data corruption as it enables easy archiving of data.

 The three main reasons why server-based database systems are better than accessing shared files:

 Microsoft Access provides relatively little protection for data corruption.
-For instance, if one of the programs that has been typed into the Access database is turned off or disabled .at an inappropriate time the Access files will be tapered with.
+For instance, if one of the programs that has been typed into the Access database is turned off or disabled at an inappropriate time the Access files will be tampered with.

 To differentiate, data based systems have included protection against this type of corruption.